 Itching and redness are symptoms of an allergy, especially when accompanied by swelling.
 If the swelling develops rapidly and touches the face and neck areas, urgent medical care is required.
 But if it’s small, antihistamines can help relieve the swelling.

 Hormonal failure is known to cause fluid accumulation in the body.
-Swollen legs, weight gain, and abdominal distension are symptoms of a hormonal edema.
+Swollen legs, weight gain, and abdominal distension are symptoms of hormonal edema.

 Visiting your gynecologist or endocrinologist should be the first step, after which he/she will select the treatment.
 However, you can help balance your hormones naturally by changing your diet.
 Start by reducing salty, spicy, and sweet foods from your diet and including protein-rich foods instead.